thewknd/Teensy3.xToArduinoR3/readme.md

-## Teensy 3.0 to Arduino R3 breakout
+# Teensy 3.0 to Arduino R3 breakout

 ## Features
-- Teensy 3.0 to breadbord breakout
-- Teensy 3.0 to Arduino R3 breakout
 - All Teensy 3.0 pins accessible
 - Battery holder for the RTC
 - Reset/Program Button